Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Problem Formulation

 The start-up cost for generator $i$ varies with the number of consecutive time periods it has been switched off before it is started up.
 Constraint \eqref{eq:startup1} ensures exactly one start-up cost from the set of start-up cost blocks is chosen for generator $i$.
 Constraint \eqref{eq:startup2} identifies the appropriate start-up block by implicitly counting the number of consecutive time periods the generator has been in the off state.
-Finally, constraint \eqref{eq:startup3} selects the actual start-up cost for the objective function.
+Finally, constraint \eqref{eq:startup3} selects the actual start-up cost for the objective function. \\ \textit{\underline{\smash{Minimum up-time, minimum down-time, and ramping:}}}